Show Notes: Taxes and Baby Proofing

 Baby Proofing Your House?

 We asked you, the listeners, to call in with baby proofing tips, and, boy, did we learn some stuff!
-Every person who called or texted us with a tip was entered in a drawing for a Visa gift card, and at the end of the show we drew a winner who is… Nancy from Alaska!
+Every person who called or texted us with a tip like the best cribs with changing table was entered in a drawing for a Visa gift card, and at the end of the show we drew a winner who is… Nancy from Alaska!

 Thanks for the calls and texts everyone.
 Keep tuning in for more opportunities to win!